How we test gaming headsets on GamesRadar

 When we recommend a gaming headset on GamesRadar, we want that to actually mean something.
 That’s why we test headsets and use them thoroughly, so you know exactly what to expect when you buy one.
-We regularly test gaming headsets at GamesRadar.
-The hardware team, and our freelancers, know what it takes for any to be considered one of the best in their field, with the lucky few making each list and guide that we write.
+As we explain in our Hardware Policy, the GamesRadar hardware team knows what it takes for any to be considered one of the best in their field and to earn our recommendation to you - the lucky few making each list and guide that we write.
 The gaming headset field is an especially strong one nowadays so sometimes our guides are bursting at the seams, and sometimes we have to be ruthless in making our decisions.
 We know that good audio can make or break a game, on or offline, so having a great headset is vital to the experience and only these models make it onto our best lists.

 In brief, to be in contention for a spot on our guides each headset gets tested rigorously.
 No matter what the platform the headset is pitched for, we test across a range of genres and activities to ensure a comprehensive study.
 Online shooters, for example, are used to test surround sound, mic quality, and accuracy, while epic single-player games are used to see how music and dialogue is treated, alongside open-world detailing.
 Importantly, and this relates to the games we test them with, we live with the headset for a short while, using it as our own main bit of kit, just as you, the reader, would do so.
 So, while you'll get insight into how the headset sounds with games, you'll also get insight into what it's like to live with; its connectivity, its integration into a setup, its design and build, and its comfort.
 As we wrap so many headsets around our noggins here, we'll also benchmark it from us against other products to make sure the value on offer and price point is worthy of your hard-earned cash.